mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

             Will check for changes between versions between this session and the one before In case of a change, rebuild mode is entered
+            todo: add a way for mods to decide if a rebuild is needed when they are added / removed

                     variable shared.invalidate_cache